alexmilowski/pygobo/robot/README.md

 Ontologies expressed in an OWL format can be converted to OBO format with a [tool called robot](http://robot.obolibrary.org/convert).
-While you can download the Java-based application, this directory contains a simply containerized version that avoids installing any of the Java or Robot toolchain.
+While you can download and run the Java-based application, this directory contains a simply containerized version that avoids installing any of the Java or Robot toolchain directly.

+You can use my prebuilt version of robot via DockerHub or build it yourself.

 ## Preparing the image